NFL's Tom Brady is now one of the highest-paid players to appear on the Madden video game cover

 In fact, Forbes reports Brady's 2016 overall earnings at $44.1 million, the 15th highest-paid athlete in the world last year.

 Brady, however, wasn't always so well-known.
-Of the 254 players selected in the 2000 NFL Draft, he was taken 199th by the Patriots, and signed a contract worth $193,000 in guaranteed earnings.
+Of the 254 players selected in the 2000 NFL Draft, he was taken 199th by the Patriots and signed a contract worth $193,000 in guaranteed earnings.
 He went on to win the franchise's first Super Bowl in 2002.

 His contract now: A two-year deal worth $41 million, including a $28 million signing bonus and an average yearly salary of $20.5 million, according to the sports contracts and salaries website Spotrac.